-Are you interested in learning more about FB status writing?
+Are you interested in learning how to use your FB status?

 This post is about how to make people happy with your Facebook status.